Probate Q&A Series

 • Consider All Assets: TOD applies to securities under Chapter 41D.
 POD applies to deposit accounts by contract.
 Other assets (real estate, vehicles) may require different nonprobate tools.

-• Creditor Claims: Beneficiaries inherit subject to valid creditor claims.
-Creditors may still seek payment from the account balance.
+• Creditor Claims: Beneficiaries may inherit subject to valid creditor claims in some circumstances.

 • Medicaid Planning: Large POD/TOD balances could affect eligibility.
 Consult an attorney before applying for public benefits.